 Plan this trip for the spring and stop at the Antelope Valley California Poppy Reserve in Lancaster.
 The red poppy field should be in full bloom then.

-One of seven national parks a road trip away from Los Angeles, Sequoia was the second park in the US National Park system, established in 1890.
+One of seven national parks near Los Angeles, Sequoia was the second park in the US National Park system, established in 1890.
 It’s where you can find General Sherman, the largest tree in the world.

 Recommended and teen-approved hotel: Wuksachi Lodge.